grsubramanian/guitar-patterns/README.md

-# Chord and scale shapes for any uniformly fretted instrument
+# Tool to generate chord and scale shapes for any uniformly fretted instrument for any musical system

 ## Building